-The compensation committee of our board of directors oversees the compensation plans, policies and programs covering our executive officers, including our named executive officers, under its authority as delegated by our board of directors.
-Our compensation programs for our named executive officers are designed to:
+The compensation committee of our board of directors oversees the compensation programs covering our executive officers, including our named executive officers, under its authority as delegated by our board of directors.
+These compensation programs are designed to:

 - attract and retain the best executive talent; - motivate our executives to achieve our financial and business goals; and - align our executives' interests with those of our stockholders to drive increased stockholder value.